 VK3RST is a new beacon project by a group of microwave amateur radio operators.
-It was first licenced in January 2022.
+It was first licensed in January 2022.
 It’s planned to make the beacon a multi-frequency beacon including the microwave bands.
+1296.432 MHz has just been added to the license as of November 22.

 Beacons provide two invaluable services to the amateur radio community.
 Firstly they’re a great way to assess band propagation and secondly, they are a great way to adjust receivers and preamps.
 VK3RST will also fill a gap as there are very few beacons in the region.
 In fact just two 70cm beacons on-air in VK3, VK3RGI in Carrujung (QF31IP), and this one – VK3RST at Mount Martha (QF21MR) on the Mornington Peninsula.